ambit/bms-support/docs/crm-working-with-tasks.md

 ---
 layout: docs
-title: Finding Contacts
+title: Working With Tasks
-prev_section: filters-and-pagination
+prev_section: crm-recording-activities
-next_section: updating-contact-information
+next_section: crm-managing-opportunities
-permalink: /docs/finding-contacts/
+permalink: /docs/crm-working-with-tasks/
 ---

 A contact is any business or person that is recorded in the CRM database.